You are good enough and we can prove it!

 Definition: Good enough = worthy of love and belonging

-People try a lot of different things to meet these criteria.
-Is it how many friends I have on my Facebook page?
+People try a lot of different things to prove that they have value.
+Is my value determined by how many friends I have on my Facebook page?
 Is it how many “likes” I get on my latest selfie?
-Maybe it’s based on how many people share my latest post or retweet my latest tweet?
+Maybe it’s based on how many people share my latest post, or retweet my latest tweet?

 Looking to the past to find answers for today